kamron-h/nlp-research-summarizer/README.md

 * **Configuration:** If you have any app-specific configuration (e.g., API keys), explain how to set them up.
 * **Database:** If you're using a database for chat history, include setup instructions.

+### Important Points:

+* **Security:** When using pickle, be aware that unpickling data can execute arbitrary code if the data is crafted by a malicious user.
+Only unpickle data you trust.
+* **Redis Configuration:** The above example assumes Redis is running on localhost with the default port 6379.
+Adjust these settings as necessary.
+* **Session Management:** We’re using Flask’s session.sid as the Redis key for storing each user’s vectorstore.
+Ensure your Flask session is securely configured.

 ## Contributing
 This repository is intended for educational purposes and does not accept further contributions.